IanMiranda43/realtime-chat/README.md

 ### Start the server:

-The script will start the application at the port setted on the `.env` file.
+The script will start the application at the port setted on the `.env` file and run the DB migrations.

-#### As development environment:

 ```bash
   npm run dev